-- For many cells, change the vertical alignment to the top, which ensures that the text starts at the top of each cell.
+- For many cells, change the vertical alignment to the top, which ensures the text starts at the top of each cell.

-- Next, adjust the horizontal alignment to the left, so that paragraphs read much like they might in a document.
+- Next, adjust the horizontal alignment to the left, so paragraphs read much like they might in a document.

 Here’s how to adjust each of these settings, both in Google Sheets in the Chrome browser on a computer, as well as in the Google Sheets app for either Android or iOS.
 These adjustments may be made either from the Format menu options in Google Sheets or with the alignment and wrap icons (Figure B).

 With a text cell selected, choose the Format | Wrapping | Overflow option.
-Text in a cell overflows adjacent blank cells.
-This is the default.
+Text in a cell overflows adjacent blank cells, by default.

 In a text-heavy Google Sheet, you can choose Format | Wrapping | Wrap to make it so every word in a cell is displayed.
 The cell will increase in size vertically to display the text.
-After you enable text wrap, you also may want to change column widths.
+After you enable text wrap, you may want to change column widths.

 Google Sheets in Chrome on a computer also offers a Format | Wrapping | Clip option that truncates the display of text to the width of the cell (Figure C).